ImBearChild/tarpitd.py/docs/manual/tarpitd.py.1.md

 Tested with: OpenSSH

 endlessh is a well-known SSH tarpit that traps SSH clients by sending endless banner messages.
 Although named “endlessh”, it does not implement the full SSH protocol; it simply emits continuous banner data.
-As a result, port scanners (such as nmap and censys) will not mark the port as running a true SSH service.
+As a result, port scanners (such as nmap and censys) will not mark the port as running a true SSH service. tarpitd.py have this problem fixed by examining the client and sending SSH identifier to scanners.

 #### ssh_trans_hold